Shane Lynch: Other work

-In April 2014, Lynch forged a business partnership with Northern Ireland businessmen Dwaine Smyth and Michael Dowall and opened a chain of 1920s prohibition inspired barbershops, known as The Elk & Clipper.
-There are currently three outlets in Northern Ireland with further expansion plans in the future.
+In April 2014, Lynch opened a chain of 1920s prohibition inspired barbershops, known as The Elk & Clipper.
+There are three outlets in Northern Ireland.

 In 2019, Lynch joined former REDHILL and Cruise Control bandmate Ben Ofoedu for a new supergroup called Boyz on Block with former Five member Abz Love and former Another Level member Dane Bowers.
 The group released their debut single on 20 November 2020, a cover of East 17's "Stay Another Day" featuring former East 17 member and songwriter Tony Mortimer.
 Their second single was a cover of K-Ci & JoJo's "All My Life", released on 15 February 2021.
 They had an album scheduled for released in 2021.

 Personal life

-Lynch's sisters, twins Keavy and Edele Lynch, found fame as members of the girl group B*Witched, which became the first group to replace members of their own family at number one in the charts.
+Lynch's sisters, twins Keavy and Edele Lynch, found fame as members of the girl group B*Witched, they became the first group to replace members of their own family at number one in the charts.
 Younger sister, Naomi, was part of the duo Buffalo G who achieved a top 20 hit, and another sibling, Tara, was a member of FAB!

 On 8 March 1998, Lynch married Easther Bennett, lead singer of Eternal, but they divorced in July 2000.
 In 2002, Lynch was in a relationship with socialite, aristocrat and "It girl" Lady Victoria Hervey.
-Lynch and singer Sheena White were married in Ireland on 22 August 2007, and on 25 October 2008, White gave birth to their daughter Billie Rae.
-Shane and Sheena celebrated the birth of their second child in September 2012, another daughter whom they named Marley Mae.
+On 22 August 2007, Lynch and singer Sheena White got married in Ireland.
+Since 2021, Lynch has occasionally appeared alongside his wife in ITV reality programme The Real Housewives of Cheshire, in which she has been a main cast member since series 14.

-Lynch, who had been involved with clairvoyants and ouija boards and claimed to have been frequently visited by evil spirits who tortured his mind in his teenage years, became a Christian in 2003; he was persuaded to convert by close friend Ben Ofoedu, who was his colleague in the band REDhill which Lynch joined after Boyzone.
+Lynch, who had been involved with clairvoyants and ouija boards, and claimed to have been frequently visited by evil spirits who tortured his mind in his teenage years, became a Christian in 2003.